 Find out how to cook perfect Basmati Rice in the Instant Pot, and also the ratio of basmati rice to water to make fluffy and tender rice.
-This no-soak method requires only water for a quick and easy healthy Indian side dish to serve along with this coconut chicken curry and mushroom curry.
+This no-soak method requires only water for a quick and easy healthy Indian side dish to serve along with this easy naan, coconut chicken curry and mushroom curry.

 What is Basmati Rice?